BlauGroup/RNMC/paper.md

 # Acknowledgements

 This project was intellectually led by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231.
+L.Z. was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI).
 E.W.C.S.-S. was supported by the Kavli Energy NanoScience Institute Philomathia Graduate Student Fellowship.
 Additional support came from the Joint Center for Energy Storage Research (JCESR), an Energy Innovation Hub funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences.
 This code was developed and tested using computational resources provided by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231, the Eagle and Swift HPC systems at the National Renewable Energy Laboratory (NREL), and the Lawrencium HPC cluster at Lawrence Berkeley National Laboratory.